tvollstaedt/StringRex/README.md

 StringRex
 =========

-A GUI program which generates all strings that match a given regular expression.
+Generates all strings that match a given regular expression.
 Useful to create a wordlist to recover a partially known password.
 It's based on the [Generex](https://github.com/mifmif/Generex) library.

 ![StringRex main window](/../gh-pages/images/screenshot.png?raw=true)